 You should attend the colloquium of the professor whose chair you are writing your master's thesis.
 Currently Prof. Spencer, Prof. Schrader, Prof. Böcher and Prof. Heidbreder offer colloquia that can be attended by students of peace and conflict studies.

 In order to register for your master thesis, you must have collected at least 60 credit points (CP).
 PACS is a Master program with 120 CP; you will receive 5 CP for participating in a thesis colloquium and 25 CP for writing and defending your thesis.

-Bring the following document to the appointment at the examination office: Application for Admission to the Final Thesis (The document can be downloaded from the website of the examination office).
-This document needs to include the title as well as the names and signature of the first and second supervisor.
+The thesis registration form needs to include the title as well as the names and signature of the first and second supervisor.
 Be aware that until March 31st 2018, PACS students do not necessarily need a professor as their first supervisors.
 A doctoral degree is sufficient.
 The second supervisor needs to have at least a master’s degree.
 Be aware that the supervisors of the thesis will also be the evaluators who give the thesis the final grade.

 After the registration you have 20 weeks to write your thesis.

-- Attach a signed Declaration of authorship
+- Attach a copy of Declaration of authorship

 In case you get ill, you can ask for an extension of your writing time.
 You need to hand in both a medical certificate to the examination office and an informal written request (formloser Antrag) to prolong the time frame.
 The office will then send you the new deadline via mail.